mMONTAGEe/Minecraft-Texturising/README.md

 # minecraft-textures
-My textures made for Minecraft mods. or even texture packs it updated regulary with maxmimum buffering 2 days
+My textures made for Minecraft mods. or even texture packs it updated regulary with maximum buffering 2 days